isabellaherman/GameEngineSpeedRun/English/ENG-Devlogs.md

 - [🐦 Twitter](https://twitter.com/isahermanx)
 - [📷 Instagram](https://instagram.com/isabellaherman)

-**Bonus:** If you already are or want to be a game developer consider to join our game development community 🧙‍♀️🧙🧙‍♂️.
+**Bonus:** If you already are or want to be a game developer, consider to join our game development community 🧙‍♀️🧙🧙‍♂️.
 We discuss, share, and collaborate on all things game dev in our enchanting community.
 Consider this your official invitation! 💌

 - [🔮 Join Mage, our GameDev Enclave!](https://discord.gg/fgDzCTweag)